matthoffner/async-server-component/README.md

 A sharable react component for re-rendering the server rendered html initially during the client render.

-This prevents a flash of unstyled content during rendering a dynamically imported component render.
+This prevents a flash of unstyled content during rendering a dynamically imported component.

 Taken from solutions provided in [this issue in React](https://github.com/facebook/react/issues/6985).